kyoichi-sugahara/autoware.universe/control/autoware_autonomous_emergency_braking/README.md

 AEB has the following steps before it outputs the emergency stop signal.

-1. Activate AEB if necessary.
+1. Check module activation requirements.

 2. Generate a predicted path of the ego vehicle.